learn-co-curriculum/reference-guide-objc-fundamentals/README.md

 #### `length`

 This method returns an `NSUInteger` value equal to the number of characters in the recipient string.
-This method counts up from `1` and will always be one higher than the string's indexing.
+This method counts up from `1` and will always be one higher than the index of the string's final character (since the index starts at `0`).

 ```objc
 NSUInteger welcomeLength = [@"welcome." length];